algorandfoundation/docs/docs/clis/indexer/daemon.md

       --max-transactions-limit uint32          set the maximum allowed Limit parameter for querying transactions (default 10000)

       --metrics-mode string                    configure the /metrics endpoint to [ON, OFF, VERBOSE] (default "OFF")

-      --no-algod                               disable connecting to algod for block following

       --pidfile string                         file to write daemon's process id to